Lucceius Albinus: Biography

 Appointed procurator by the Emperor Nero following the death of his predecessor, Porcius Festus, Albinus faced his first challenge while traveling from Alexandria to his new position in Judea.
-The Jewish High Priest Ananus ben Ananus used the opportunity created by Festus' death to convene the Sanhedrin and have James the Just (the brother of Jesus of Nazareth) and other people sentenced to death by stoning for violation of the Law of Moses.
+The Jewish High Priest Ananus ben Ananus used the opportunity created by Festus' death to convene the Sanhedrin and have James the Just (a relative of Jesus Christ) and other people sentenced to death by stoning.
 A delegation sent by citizens upset over the perceived breach of justice met Albinus before he reached Judea, and Albinus responded with a letter informing Ananus that it was illegal to convene the Sanhedrin without Albinus' permission and threatening to punish the priest.
 Ananus was therefore deposed by King Herod Agrippa II before Albinus's arrival and replaced with Jesus ben Damneus.

 Immediately upon his arrival in Jerusalem, Albinus began an effort to remove the sicarii from the region.
 Josephus also records that Albinus became the friend of a High Priest named Ananias due to the priest's gift-giving.
 The sicarii responded to Albinus's efforts by capturing an assistant to the priest Eleazar, son of Ananias, and demanding the release of ten imprisoned sicarii in exchange for the assistant.
 The release was arranged by Ananias.

-At a certain point, a man called Jesus ben Ananias (not to be confused with Jesus of Nazareth) was brought in front of Albinus because he was prophesying the destruction of Jerusalem and of the Second Temple.
+At a certain point, a man called Jesus ben Ananias was brought in front of Albinus because he was prophesying the destruction of Jerusalem and of the Second Temple.
 Albinus interrogated him and had him flogged, but to no avail, since the accused continued to cry his prophecy without answering the procurator's questions; eventually, Albinus declared the man to be a maniac and released him.

 When Albinus learned that he was to be succeeded by Gessius Florus, he emptied the prisons by executing prisoners charged with more serious offenses and allowing the remaining prison population to pay for their release.

 Following his time in Judea, Albinus was chosen by Nero to be governor of Mauretania Caesariensis.
 The province of Mauretania Tingitana was added to Albinus's governor duties by the Emperor Galba.
 Following Galba's death, Albinus supported Otho in the year of political anarchy (69), which followed Nero's death.
 Following Otho's death, Albinus was rumored to have styled himself as a king using the title "Juba".
 Albinus and his wife were assassinated shortly afterwards.